- A rollercoaster ride came to an end between PSV and Ajax, ending in a 2-2 scoreline.

 Midfielders

 Davy Klaassen - 6.5: The captain's work rate can never be questioned.
 He threw himself into tackles, winning a high percentage of his duels.
-However, his contribution on the ball was limited.
+However, his contribution n the ball was limited.
 With a pass accuracy of just 60%, he often gave away possession cheaply.
-He led by example with his effort, but lacked the quality needed in the final third.

 Forwards